-Pedestrian Safety: Are your Pedestrian Crossings Safe for Visually-Impaired and Blind People?
+Pedestrian Safety: Are Your Pedestrian Crossings Safe for Visually Impaired and Blind People?

 Have you ever paid attention to pedestrian crossings in your city?
 If some of you walk across them safely every day, for other people their life is at stake on each crossing.
-This article will help you better understand the issue that pedestrian crossings represent in terms of pedestrian safety especially for visually-impaired and blind people.
+This article will help you better understand the issue that pedestrian crossings represent in terms of pedestrian safety especially for visually impaired and blind people.
 You will never see your crosswalks in the same way again!

-Why pedestrian safety is important?
+Why is pedestrian safety important?

 We are all pedestrians.
 Virtually every trip begins and ends with walking even if you use public transport or your personal vehicle.
 According to the World Health Organization, more than 270,000 pedestrians are killed on roads each year.
 Pedestrians constitute 22% of all road deaths.
 Moreover, millions of people become permanently disabled due to severe injuries caused by traffic-related crashes while they were walking.
 Road accidents, however, should not be considered inevitable as they are both predictable and preventable.